SamDuke99/MTGStatChecker/README.md

 # MTGStatChecker
+A simple application to check the probability of different parts of a Magic: The Gathering Deck.
+In this case 'Modern Burn'.

 **Usage**
 The simulator calculates the probability based on the provided parameters.
 You can adjust the simulation settings and target card in the index.js file.